Parikshit – Son of Abhimanyu

 Astika Sage who stopped the Snake Sacrifice Symbolized compassion and wisdom

 Through his birth, rule, and acceptance of fate, Parikshit embodies the ideals of courage, humility, and devotion.
-His story, enriched by the protection of Krishna, the curse of Shringi, and the wisdom of the Bhagavata Purana, represents the cycle of dharma, karma, and spiritual growth that defines the Kuru dynasty’s enduring legacy in Hindu mythology.
+Parikshit’s final days and spiritual transformation are also detailed in this Mahabharata-based retelling, offering insight into his dharmic legacy, the curse of Shringi, and the wisdom of the Bhagavata Purana.
+His story represents the cycle of dharma, karma, and spiritual growth that defines the Kuru dynasty’s enduring legacy in Hindu mythology.